jeffknupp/blog/content/2013-06-30-pythons-hardest-problem-revisited.md

 never their goal.
 Truly, they are both incredible projects that have been wildly successful at accomplishing what they set out to do.
-Most "vanilla" Python developers won't use alternate interpreters to increase performance of multi-threaded code. *And that's just fine.*
+Most "vanilla" Python developers won't use alternate interpreters to increase performance of multithreaded code. *And that's just fine.*

 ## Third Party Libraries